isomerpages/isomerpages-isomergovsg/_documentation/03a-homepage-overview.md

 third_nav_title: "Homepage"
 ---
 #### **Homepage**
-Each Isomer website has a Homepage which contain the main and resources section.
+Each Isomer website has a Homepage which contains the main and resources section.

 #### Main section
 ![Homepage](/images/resources/homepage.PNG)